-- 1. Members of existing Groups;

-- 2. Participants in Supporting Organizations (SOs) and Advisory Committees (ACs);

-- 3. Participants in Work Groups/Work Teams;

-- 4. Contact At large structures already part of the RALOS (Regional At Large Structures) that are part of the ALAC (At Large Advisor Committee); and - 5.
-Contact members of the Fellowship community (Fellowship program exists since the ICANN meeting in San Juan Puerto Rico, June 2007).
+- 1. Members of existing Groups; - 2.
+Participants in SOs and Advisory Committees ACs; - 3.
+Participants in Work Groups/Work Teams; - 4.
+Contact At large structures already part of the Regional At Large Structures (RALOS) that are part of the ALAC At Large Advisor Committee (ALAC); and - 5.
+Contact members of the Fellowship community.
+(Note that the Fellowship program has existed since the ICANN meeting in San Juan Puerto Rico, June 2007.)

-ICANN Stakeholders should be surveyed to identify:
+The Committee should survey ICANN Stakeholders to identify: